Toggle menu

 Stage 1 of the Stockcross Linkway cycle- and pedestrian path

-We continue to bid for external funding from Active Travel England and to co-ordinate closely with other organisations such as Sustrans in order to develop and deliver enhancements in line with the LCWIP, and across the district.
+We continue to seek and make appropriate use of external funding, including from Active Travel England and to co-ordinate closely with other organisations such as Walk Wheel and Cycle Trust in order to develop and deliver enhancements in line with the LCWIP, and across the district.

 • constructed Stage 1 of the Stockcross Linkway shared-use path, between Stockcross and the A4

-• is preparing to construct the Crown Mead scheme in Thatcham in late summer/autumn 2024
+• constructed the Crown Mead scheme in Thatcham

-• introduction of an additional School Street scheme at Francis Baily School in Thatcham
+• introduced additional School Street schemes at Francis Baily School in Thatcham and Springfield Primary School in Tilehurst

-• development of proposals to improve the pedestrian and cycle connection between Theale and Calcot
+• carried out an in-depth study and prepared designs to improve the pedestrian and cycle connection between Theale and Calcot

-• assessment of scope to improve active travel routes adjoining Robin Hood Roundabout
+• assessed scope to improve active travel routes adjoining Robin Hood Roundabout

-• development of plans for Stage 2 of the Stockcross Linkway, intended to connect into the wider Newbury area network via Speen Lane
+• developed plans for Stage 2 of the Stockcross Linkway, intended to connect into the wider Newbury area network via Speen Lane

 Share this page